ipspace/netlab/docs/caveats.md

 ## FRR

 * *containerlab* FRR containers run FRR release 7.5.0 -- the latest release that survives FRR daemon restart during the initial configuration process.
-* *netsim-tools* don't support FRR running in a Linux VM.
+* *netlab* does not support FRR running in a Linux VM.
 Use Cumulus Linux instead.

 ## Generic Linux